8 reasons you may not want to use VPNs

 You probably have heard about VPNs before.
 It’s even possible that you might have used one.
-In this post, we will be learning about VPN, some of its basic concepts and will be reading more in depth on limitations of using VPN softwares.
+In this post, we will be learning about VPN, some of its basic concepts and will be reading more in-depth on the limitations of using VPN software.

 VPN stands for Virtual Private Network.
 It provides a secure connection between sender and receiver, i.e. it connects users securely to each other over the internet.
 Technically, VPN is a secure tunnel that encrypts your connection and keeps your activities invisible from others.